gbleigh5/dev-roadmap/terminal/README.md

 7. Copy the remaining files into the `dist` directory then change into this directory and list the files in the dist directory.
 8. Return to the `www` directory and delete the `trash/` directory.
 9. Copy the folder `dist/` and all its content to a new folder `public_html` in the `terminal` directory.
+10. NOTE: Your pull request will be reviewed and changes may be requested.
+If no changes are requested, your pull request will be deleted.

 ## Hint
 After cloning this repository to your computer, create a duplicate folder where you will try out the commands from the terminal then copy correct commands into the `mychanges.sh` file.